alex7kom/node-steam-tradeoffers/README.md

 * `sessionID` is a valid web session ID.
 In node-steam, you can use the `webSessionID` event to get it.
 * `webCookie` is an array of cookies.
 In node-steam, you can use the `webLogOn` method to get it.
 * `APIKey` is a Web API key for the account you use to trade.
 API key of another account won't work.
+* `timeout` (optional) is a number of milliseconds to wait for Steam servers to respond.
+Default is `10000`.
+More information about timeouts can be found in [request docs](https://github.com/request/request#timeouts).

 ## loadMyInventory(options, callback)